 The response(s) they received from the tool

 This helps instructors and coaches understand how the student is using AI to support their learning, and provides valuable insight into the student's thought process and engagement.
-If you have TAs who help you with grading in Canvas, please share this context with them.
+If you have TAs who support you with grading in Canvas, please share this context with them.

 According to WSU's audit policy, ROAR students are not required to take exams or quizzes, and instructors are not obligated to grade them.
 However, many ROAR students choose to participate in assessments as a way to track their learning and feel included in the classroom experience.